Save Tangle Lakes!Enjoy It Now, Protect It For the Future!

 - Pure Nickel, Inc. is a junior mineral exploration company based in Toronto, Ontario.
 In 2007 it was incorporated and acquired a large block of Alaska claims through a merger agreement with Nevada Star Resources, another Canadian corporation.
 It relied on major mining companies to fund its exploration.
 As of early 2016, Pure Nickel no longer listed Tangle Lakes (its “MAN Alaska” project) among its projects.
 This could be due to low nickel prices and/or poor drilling results.

 - Major mining companies have explored or funded exploration on Tangle Lakes area claims.
 These include International Nickel, Anglo American, ITOCHU, and MMG.
+None have claims within the proposed refuge as of early 2018.

 Where Are the Claims?